 The exact cause of TCC in an individual dog is usually not known.
 In general, canine TCC results from a combination of several factors including genetic predisposition and environmental factors.
 A genetic predisposition is strongly suspected because TCC is more common in specific breeds of dogs.
 Scottish Terriers have an 18-20 fold higher risk of TCC than other dogs.
 Shetland Sheepdogs, Beagles, West Highland White Terriers, and Wire Hair Fox Terriers are 3 to 5 times more likely to develop TCC than other dogs.
+Other breeds of dogs considered at higher risk for TCC in some studies include Eskimo dogs, Keeshonds, and Samoyeds.
 Dogs in related breeds may also have a higher risk of TCC, but this has not been studied yet.
 Environmental factors identified as risk factors in early studies have included pesticides and insecticides such as "old generation" flea dips.
 The greatest cause of TCC in humans is smoking.
 Further study is needed to determine the extent to which second hand smoke could contribute to TCC in dogs.

 What clinical signs or symptoms do dogs with TCC have?

 Blood in the urine, straining to urinate, and making repeated frequent attempts to urinate are the most common signs of TCC in dogs.
 Pet owners must realize, however, that a urinary tract infection will cause these same symptoms, so the symptoms alone do not necessarily mean the dog has TCC.
 Less commonly, dogs with TCC can have lameness due to spread of the tumor into the bones or spread into the lungs and a paraneoplastic syndrome called hypertrophic osteopathy.